tonyrkovar/Sprint-Challenge--Advanced-CSS/README.md

     ### A: My favorite concept and the one that gives me the most trouble would have to be variables.
 I understand how it works but I can't seem to think about the proper way to make a referencable variable quickly.
 I tend to have to think about it for a few seconds to figure out exactly what i'm accomplising when making a variable.

-You are expected to be able to answer all these questions.
+You are expected to be able to answer all of these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up